Ordained Minister / Wedding Officiant Services

 Types of Ceremony’s available:

-From Elaborate to Simple Weddings, from Backyard to Beach Weddings, whether it’s a planned or last minute Weddings, JoAnna has earned a reputation as the Ordained Minister / Wedding Officiant who can and will show up and deliver on time, every time.
+From Elaborate to Simple Weddings, from Backyard to Beach Weddings, whether it’s a planned or a last minute Wedding, JoAnna has earned a reputation as the Ordained Minister / Wedding Officiant who can and will show up and deliver on time, every time.

 • Elopement